 Apple has unveiled a suite of new iPhones in a presentation that delivered few surprises to diehard fans.

-Just as the leaks predicted, the Californian firm revealed three new iPhones, including an iPhone 8, iPhone 8 Plus and a premium iPhone X (pronounced 10) at the new Steve Jobs Theater.
+Just as the leaks predicted, the Californian firm revealed three new smartphones at a ceremony last night, including an iPhone 8, iPhone 8 Plus and a premium iPhone X at the new Steve Jobs Theater.

 Apple claims that there is a one in a million chance of a random person’s face unlocking the phone, compared to a one in 50,000 chance of a false match with Touch ID.

 In an embarrassing onstage blunder, the system failed when it was first demonstrated.
-But the Verge’s Chris Welch suggests it was unlikely to have been Face ID’s fault.
+But as the Verge’s Chris Welch notes, it was unlikely to have been Face ID’s fault.

 Apple says it has tested the system, which can be incorporated into Apple Pay, on disconcertingly accurate recreations of human faces created by Hollywood.